-Additionally, tenured history professors are required to conduct research in their field and to publish their findings.
-This allows them to explore little-known pockets of history and get paid for it.
-Their research journey could take them:
+Tenured history professors conduct research in their field and publish their findings.
+They explore little-known pockets of world history and get paid for it.
+A history professor’s career paths might take them:

 - 3D simulations of ancient cities

-The history major fits into this environment perfectly.
-These jobs require a critical understanding of history so that the curator can create exhibits that are cohesive in theme and understandable to the public.
+The history major fits into this environment because the job requires a thorough understanding of history.
+A curator creates exhibits that are cohesive in theme and presentable to the public.

 Anthropology is the study of human behavior.
-Archaeology delves deeply into humanity’s past.
-History is the study of people, ideas and events of the past.
-The study of history may provide an anthropologist or an archaeologist with some additional context for the job.
+Archaeology delves into humanity’s past.
+History is the study of people, ideas, and events of the past.
+The study of history can provide an anthropologist or an archaeologist with additional context for the job.

-The job setting for these professionals varies.
-The archaeologist might work for the local transportation board to ensure that no new construction encroaches on land with historical significance.
-The anthropologist could run an interpretive center.
-Teaching at the college level is also a possibility for these professions.
-The salary varies, ranging anywhere from the $36,000 or so up to almost $100,000 a year.
+The setting for these history jobs varies.
+An archaeologist might work for the local transportation board to ensure that no new construction encroaches on land with historical significance.
+The anthropologist can run an interpretive center.
+They can also work at government agencies, such as the American Historical Association.

-Is the preservation of important historical sites, documents and artifacts important to you?
-Then you might consider a career as a museum conservator or historic preservationist.
-You’ll be tasked with recording and restoring, as well as preserving artifacts and other items of scientific or historical significance.
+Is preservation of important historical sites, documents, and artifacts important to you?
+Then consider a career as a historic preservationist.
+Your tasks include recording and restoring.
+You also preserve artifacts and other items of scientific or historical significance.